selimanac/defold-astar/README.md

 ##### nears
-Table with x and y coordinates
+Table with x and y coordinates.
+First value is the given start point.

 ```lua
 local start_x = 1